adajel/supplementary-code-accurate-numerical-simulation/model_full_BE/README.md

 * *run_CSD_simulation.py*
     Run convergence test with a CSD wave using Godenov splitting

-    - Output: generates plots of all state variables, fluid velocities and intracellular pressures.
+    - Output: plots of all state variables in time and space, fluid velocities and intracellular pressures.

 * *run_mms_test_1D.py*
     Run method of manufactured solutions (MMS) test with passive membrane